wisdomwater/phaedo/README.md

 *May this dialogue be a quiet companion — a mirror for the soul, and a guide toward freedom and peace.*

----

-Would you like me to make a **slightly shorter variant** (optimized for GitHub’s repository preview pane, ~⅔ this length) or keep this full devotional tone as your main README?